Exhibitions

 JACOB LAWRENCE: THE LIFE OF TOUSSAINT L'OUVERTURE

-Opening in late fall 2024, this exhibition will feature fifteen original silkscreens by one of America’s leading figurative twentieth-century artists, Jacob Lawrence (1917-2000).
+Opening in early 2025, this exhibition will feature fifteen original silkscreens by one of America’s leading figurative twentieth-century artists, Jacob Lawrence (1917-2000).
 This series of prints on The Life of Toussaint L’Ouverture provides a visual narrative of one the most consequential events in modern history.
 Under the direction of Associate Professor of Art History Sibel Zandi-Sayek, William & Mary students in the required practicum course for Art History majors, The Curatorial Project (ARTH 331), will design and deliver an exhibition featuring Lawrence’s highly colorful and dynamic works on the Haitian Revolution and its leader.
 In addition, the students will examine the literary and visual imaginings of Toussaint L’Ouverture and the Haitian Revolution and incorporate important and relevant materials from the Special Collections Research Center in the exhibition.
 The works were acquired by the Muscarelle in late 2022, and have never before been on display in the Museum.